abdullahaleem/metal-detection-wifi/README.md

 ## Introduction
 Present metal detection systems for security purposes work on the principle of electromagnetic induction.
 They have a small coverage area and require dedicated expensive hardware.
 Also, ionizing radiations of X-Ray are harmful for the skin.
 Hence, there is a need for a non-obtrusive metal detector which large coverage area.

 The basic idea behind the detection of metallic objects using Wi-Fi is that the presence of metal produces changes in the received signal.
 These changes can then be detected as well as differentiated from non-metal cases.
 In order to detect the changes in received signal, fine-grained CSI information can be utilized.
-A custom hardware was designed to collect CSI informatiion which after processing was classifed used Deep learning.
+A custom hardware was designed to collect CSI information which was then processed and classifed used Deep learning.

 ## Related Work
 A similar approach to Wi-Fi based metal detection has been proposed in Wi-Metal.
 However, the system in Wi-Metal requires that the target of interest is not moving.
 Thus, the robustness of the system while the subject is moving was not tested.
 As opposed to Wi-Metal, our proposed system has extended work where the targets are moving.